-Corporate Governance Policy Action taken and reasons if not adopted Pror note timely and balanced disclosure Adopted ciple 5: Make timely and balanced disclosure of all material matters serning the Company 5.1 Establish written policies and procedures designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior management level for that compliance The Company has a Continuous Disclosure Policy which is designed to ensure compliance with the ASX Listing Rules requirements on disclosure and to ensure accountability at a board level for compliance and factual presentation of the Company's financial position.
+Corporate Governance Policy Action taken and reasons if not adopted Promote timely and balanced disclosure Adopted Principle 5: Make timely and balanced disclosure of all matterial matters concerning the Company 5.1 Establish written policies and procedures designed to ensure compliance with ASX Listing Rule disclosure requirements and to ensure accountability at a senior management level for that compliance The Company has a Continuous Disclosure Policy which is designed to ensure compliance with the ASX Listing Rules requirements on disclosure and to ensure accountability at a board level for compliance and factual presentation of the Company's financial position.
 5.2 Provide the information indicated in the 'Guide to reporting on Principle 5' The Company will provide details of any departures from Principle 5 in its Annual Report.
-Res pect the rights of shareholders Adopted ciple 6: Respect the rights of shareholders and facilitate the effectiveness ose rights 6.1 Design and disclose a communications strategy to promote effective communication with shareholders and encourage effective participation at general meetings and disclose the policy or a summary of the policy The Company's Corporate Governance Policies include a Shareholder Communications Policy which aims to ensure that the shareholders are informed of all material developments affecting the Company's state of affairs.
+Respect the rights of shareholders Adopted Principle 6: Respect the rights of shareholders and facilitate the effectiveness of those rights 6.1 Design and disclose a communications strategy to promote effective communication with shareholders and encourage effective participation at general meetings and disclose the policy or a summary of the policy The Company's Corporate Governance Policies include a Shareholder Communications Policy which aims to ensure that the shareholders are informed of all material developments affecting the Company's state of affairs.
 6.2 Provide the information indicated in the 'Guide to reporting on Principle 6' The Company will provide details of any departures from Principle 6 in its Annual Report.
-Rec ognise and manage risk Adopted ciple 7: Establish a sound system of risk oversight and management and nal control 7.1 The Board or appropriate Board committee should establish policies on risk oversight and management The Company's Corporate Governance Policies include a Risk Management Policy which aims to ensure that all material business risks are identified and mitigated.
+Recognise and manage risk Adopted Principle 7: Establish a sound system of risk oversight and management and internal control 7.1 The Board or appropriate Board committee should establish policies on risk oversight and management The Company's Corporate Governance Policies include a Risk Management Policy which aims to ensure that all material business risks are identified and mitigated.
 The board identifies the Company's 'risk profile' and is responsible for overseeing and approving risk management strategies and policies, internal compliance and internal controls.
+7.2 The Board should require management to design and implement the risk management and internal control system to manage the Company's material business risks and report to it on whether those risks are being managed effectively.
+The Board should disclose that management has reported to it as to the effectiveness of the Company's management of its material business risks The board requires that the CEO designs and implements continuous risk management and internal control systems and provides reports at relevant times.